zhanhaozhao/VeriTxn/README.md

     make clean && make -j

-Run & Test
+Run experiments
 ----------------------

-VeriTxn can be run in manual with

-    # Set NODE_CNT to 1 to run in a single node mode
-    ./App

-To run the experiments

-    cd scripts

-    # edit the file "run_config.py" to setup the vcloud cluster for experiments, required changes:
+    # edit the file "scripts/run_config.py" to setup the vcloud cluster for experiments, required changes:
     username: ssh username
     port: ssh port
     identity: public key for ssh auth
     vcloud_uname: source code folder path
     vcloud_machines: ips of nodes in the cluster.
 One line corresponds to one node.

+### Run all the experiments

     # test as single node
     python test.py